Check out Mobilize community & develop inventory below to get

 started.
 For planning and implementation, click on a specific category below.
 If

-you’re looking for a specific tool, click here for a comprehensive list of all the tools on this site.
+you’re looking for a specific tool, we have a comprehensive list of all the tools on this site.

 Do you see blight in your neighborhood and need to rally your community to help address it?
 Once you mobilize your community to action, the next step is to identify, assess, and develop an inventory of problem properties.